-Here's an overview of your options for health insurance if you are unemployed, plus more information about what might happen if you don't get health coverage.
-(And if you're looking for information about applying or eligibility for unemployment, see our articles on Michigan unemployment benefits.)
+Here's an overview of current options for health insurance if you are unemployed, plus more information about what might happen if you don't get health coverage.
+(If you're looking for information about applying or eligibility for unemployment, see our articles on Michigan unemployment benefits.)

 Health Insurance Options for the Unemployed

 Marketplace insurance plans.
 As mentioned above, if you get unemployment benefits for at least one week in 2021, the American Rescue Plan Act guarantees that you can receive a mid-level Obamacare plan for 2021 at no cost to you.
 This is because the law will disregard any income you earn over 133% of the federal poverty level this year.
 And that, in turn, locks in the highest level of financial assistance under the Affordable Care Act.

 You’ll be able to apply for this benefit through May 15, 2021, if you purchase an insurance plan through Healthcare.gov.
 Be prepared to prove that you are receiving or have received unemployment compensation this year.
 If you get a job, your eligibility will change.